 I am so glad I made the decision to study in Stockholm, and I’m really happy to say that I’m ending this session with no regrets!
 So, if you’re hesitating about doing this program, stop, and take the plunge!

 Hint!
 The World of Vikings: Facts, Fiction, and Fantasy course takes place during Session 3, meaning you can add courses during Session 1 and 2.
+In the summer of 2020, The World of Vikings: Facts, Fiction, and Fantasy will be offered at DIS Copenhagen.
 If you are interested in history or literature, possible courses to mix and match with could for example be Nordic Mythology, Food and Identity, Travel Writing, or Arctic Orientalism: Postcolonialism in the North.